adsabs/WIESP/index.md

 Simple string matching has substantial limitations, human language is ambiguous in nature, context matters, and we frequently use the same word and acronyms to represent a multitude of different meanings.
 Extracting structured and semantically relevant information from scientific publications (e.g., named-entity recognition, summarization, citation intention, linkage to knowledge graphs) allows better selection and filter articles.

+# Second Workshop at IJCNLP-AACL 2023

-The Workshop on Information Extraction from Scientific Publications (WIESP) is a forum to foster discussion and research using Natural Language Processing and Machine Learning.
-In this space, leading professionals, organizations, early career researchers and students can cooperate towards building the algorithms, models, and tools that will pave the way for machine comprehension of science in the future.
+Building on the success of the First WIESP at AACL-IJCNLP 2022, the Second Workshop on Information Extraction from Scientific Publications (WIESP) will provide a platform to researchers to foster discussion and research on information extraction, mining, generation, and knowledge discovery from scientific publications using Natural Language Processing and Machine Learning techniques.
+A lot of technological change happened in one year (since the 1st WIESP), especially with Generative Artificial Intelligence research.
+We are incorporating a few additional topics to stay abreast with the latest developments and research in the community.
+The 2nd iteration of WIESP would focus on the following topics  (but not limited to):

 ## Topics

+- Large Language Models (LLMs) for Science
+- Application of LLMs on information extraction, generation, mining and knowledge discovery from scientific publications
+- Probing LLMs for scientific fact checking and misinformation
 - Scientific document parsing
 - Scientific named-entity recognition
 - Scientific article summarization